ravan/mockroservice/README.md

 [memstress]
 enabled = false
 delay = "30s"   # wait before starting stress
-memSize = "10%" # or size in bytes
+memSize = "10 MB" # humanize size like KB, MB, GB, or a percentage
 growthTime = "10s"

 # When enabled the service will apply a stressng command as documented at https://wiki.ubuntu.com/Kernel/Reference/stress-ng